haim0n/haim0n.github.io/_posts/2016-02-28-openstack-location-based-vm-provisioning.markdown

 * A centralized baseband unit `(BBU)` pool consisting of general purpose processors with Network Function Virtualization `(NFV)` support.

 * MEC application server or simply `(MEC server)`, which is integrated at the RAN element.
-This server provides computing resources, storage capacity, connectivity and access to RAN information.
+This server provides `virtual` computing resources, storage capacity, connectivity and access to RAN information.
 It supports a multitenancy run-time and hosting environment for applications and services.

 ![MEC arch](/assets/openstack-location-based-vm/mec-arch.jpg)